josebenitezg/youtube_agent_retrieval/README.md

 Model by default is set to Antrophic's Claude 3.5 sonnet

-You can change the model provider in the application by modifying the following lines in your code:
+You can change the model provider in the application by modifying the following lines in your code in `models/chat_model.py`

 ```python
 PROVIDER = "openai" # Change to your desired provider